 Kubernetes is a container orchestration project that has become a popular way to deploy and manage containers across multiple servers and cloud providers.

-There are several ways use the InfluxData Platform (also known as the TICK stack) with Kubernetes:
+There are several ways use the InfluxData Platform with Kubernetes:

 - Monitor Kubernetes

 - Deploy the TICK stack in Kubernetes

 The TICK stack is an easy and performant way to monitor the services that make up a Kubernetes cluster, whether or not you’re running InfluxDB in a Kubernetes cluster or somewhere else.